 Alan Silvestri’s One Shot from Avengers: Endgame sounds smaller and less expansive, making it harder to pick up the detail of the drums in the first half of the track and lacking the dynamism when it soars in the second half.
 Super X-FI is an interesting approach, but not one suited for wireless earbuds.

-The Lypertek Tevi offer even longer battery life at 70 hours, alongside a comfortable fit and a sound that’s confident, lively and punchy.
+The Lypertek Tevi have even more stamina at 70 hours, alongside a comfortable fit and a sound that’s confident, lively and punchy.

 You can get the Melomania 1